AlternativeFFFF/Alt-F4/submissions/biter-battles/biter-battles.md

 After 4 successful tournaments we decided to create a persistent struggle on the Biter Battles scenario: A championship split into two leagues.
 The Behemoth league which will be for the pros, and the Biter league for everyone else.
 Matches are then 3 vs 3, with an optional 4th player acting as spy, coach, or substitute.

 It's played as a Double Round Robin: all teams in one division will fight twice against each other team of that division, once “at home”, once “away | visitor”.
-There are important aspects to the games.
-The first is four novely starter packs which speeds up the early game, leading to more dynamic matches and many possible strategies.
+There are important twists to these games.
+The first is four novely starter packs which speeds up the early game which leads to more dynamic matches and many possible strategies.
 The other important aspect is **Armageddon**.
-After two hours the evolution of biters speed up so that matches end before 3 hours - to avoiding endless games.
-Expect Behemoths sooner than later!
+After two hours the evolution of biters speed up so that match usually ends before 3 hours - to avoiding endless games.
+So expect Behemoths sooner than later!

 ![Bitter Battles Logo](media/logo.png) // Constrain me so that I'm not so big